kedacore/http-add-on/ADOPTERS.md

-# KEDA HTTP Add-On Adopters
+# KEDA HTTP Add-on Adopters

-This page contains a list of organizations who are using KEDA's HTTP Add-On in production or at stages of testing.
+This page contains a list of organizations who are using KEDA's HTTP Add-on in production or at stages of testing.

 ## Adopters